-I feel incredibly blessed to be given the opportunity to serve as a Peace Corps Volunteer in Kenya and will humbly serve and emulate the 10 core expectation of a volunteer.
+I feel incredibly blessed to be given the opportunity to serve as a Peace Corps Volunteer in Kenya and will humbly serve and emulate the 10 core expectations of a volunteer.

 How long do you serve?

-I applied March 2012 and interviewed in May 2012.
-My legal and medical kits were issued in the fall of 2012.
-I finally got my official invitation January 18, 2013 to serve as a Community Economic Development (CED) Volunteer in Kenya, Africa for 27 months.
+I applied December 2011 and finally got my official invitation January 18, 2013 to serve as a Community Economic Development (CED) Volunteer in Kenya, Africa for 27 months.
 I departed from the U.S. on June 3, 2013, swore in as an official PCV on August 15, 2013 and will return August 15, 2015.